LucasMMBB/TOOLS/git_quickview/git_notes.md

 2. cherry pick your patch `git cherry-pick <commitid>`
 3. Use 'git log' to see if you cherry-pick successfully or not.
 4. If you don't want to use this commit.
 There are several ways to abort your cherry-picked commit
+    - Use `git cherry-pick abort` to abort your cherry-picked commit
+    - Reset your HEAD back`git reset HEAD~1 --hard`